Linear Reduced Order Model Predictive Control: Controller Synthesis

-with $B_w = (W^TV)^{-1}W^TB^f_w$ and where $e_r$ is the reduced order approximation of the state reduction error $e$.
-There are a couple of interesting things to note about these dynamics.
-First, these are exactly the dynamics that would be used for controller design in standard problems where there was no model order reduction and only the reduced order system was considered (i.e. $A^f = A$, $B^f = B$, $C^f = C$, $H^f=H$).
-In other words, this is just a classical $\mathcal{H}_2$-optimal controller synthesis problem applied to the reduced order model.
+There are two interesting things to note about these dynamics.
+First, they are exactly the dynamics that would be used for controller synthesis in standard problems where there is no model order reduction and only the reduced order system was considered (i.e. $A^f = A$, $B^f = B$, $C^f = C$, $H^f=H$).
+In other words, this is a classical $\mathcal{H}_2$-optimal controller synthesis problem applied to the ROM.
+Second, for the simplified choice of $\tilde{V}$ and $\tilde{W}$ the solution to the optimization problem \eqref{eq:reducedH2opt} is